 Addiction is a growing problem in our society.

-Besides all the old standard addictions (drugs, alcohol) new addictions are being invented all the time.
-We now have gambling, pornography, food, phone, video game, shopping and sex addictions.
-These are affecting millions of people from every walk of life.
-Sadly, the vast majority of individuals are not winning their personal battle with addiction.
+In addition to all the standard addictions (drugs, alcohol) strange new addictions are cropping up all the time.
+Now we have gambling, pornography, food, phone, video game, shopping and sex addictions.
+These problems are affecting millions of people from every walk of life.
+Sadly, the vast majority of individuals are not overcoming in their personal battle with addiction.

 If addiction were an issue only non-Christians struggled with then there would be little point in addressing the problem.
 What those outside the church do and don’t do should not be a concern for those inside the Church (1st Corinthians 5:11).
 It is not our job as Christians to modify the behavior of those who do not profess faith in Christ.
 Christians are commanded to pray for non-Christians and share the gospel with them.
 Period.
 Forcing a non-believer to act like a believer before they become a believer causes more spiritual harm than good.
-Forcing non-Christians to act like Christians simply produces well-behaved heathens with a false sense of security.
+Forcing a non-Christian to act like a Christian simply produces a well-behaved heathen with a false sense of security.

 But that is another topic for another day.

 Christians struggle with the same addictions as non-Christians.
 Addiction in churches affects everyone in the church.
 Christians are all individual parts of a body (1st Corinthians 12:12-27, Ephesians 4:4-5, Romans 12:4-5).
-When one part of the body is sick, hurt or sinning the consequences of the sickness, hurt or sin are felt throughout the rest of the body.
+Anytime one part of a body is sick or hurting the consequences are felt throughout the rest of the body.

-Christian addiction causes the church to lose its credibility and its voice in the culture.
-When the people in the church struggle with the same stupid stuff everyone else struggles with Christians cannot legitimately advise others on the saving power of Jesus (or anything else) if they cannot adequately manage their own junk.
+Christian addiction has all sorts of consequences.
+Addiction in the church has cost the church both its credibility and voice in the culture.
+When church people struggle with the same stupid stuff everyone else struggles with Christians cannot legitimately advise others on the saving power of Jesus (or anything else).

 Furthermore, anytime one member of the body of Christ struggles with sin the whole body becomes corporately weaker.
-Spiritual weakness in the body makes us all less able to fulfill our calling as salt and light in the culture (Matthew 5:13-16, Luke 14:33-35).
-Christians with addictive behaviors lead Christians and non-Christians alike to believe that Christ has no real power to change our nature or keep us from sin (2nd Kings 17:15).
-This leads to fewer conversions and fewer people who were raised in the church sticking around.
-I am convinced that the mass exodus of Christian kids leaving the church in recent years has more to do with the lack of power to overcome problems, including addiction than any other single issue.
+Spiritual weakness in the body makes everyone less able to fulfill their calling as salt and light in the culture (Matthew 5:13-16, Luke 14:33-35).
+Christians who are addicts lead Christians and non-Christians alike to believe that Christ has no real power to change our nature or help us deal with our junk (2nd Kings 17:15).
+This naturally leads to fewer conversions and fewer church kids sticking around.
+I am convinced that the mass exodus of Christian kids leaving the church in recent years has more to do with the lack of power they have seen in the lives of their parents and other adults to overcome problems, including addiction than any other single issue.

 Contrary to popular belief, addiction is not simply a bad habit, a sign of poor coping skills or a genetic predisposition gone awry.
 Addiction does have physical, emotional and genetic factors but ultimately addiction is a deeply spiritual issue.
 The addicted person gets something real and tangible from the addiction (usually a sense of peace or ability to cope).
 In exchange the addict becomes physically and/or emotionally dependent on that thing.
 They eventually grow to love that thing more than they love God or anything else.